Superalgos/Superalgos/README.md

 ## Floating Panels

-To minimize a panel, click on the small triangle on the right of their title bar.
+To minimize a panel, click on the small triangle on the right of its title bar.
 This will automatically position the panel at the bottom of the screen.
 Clicking again restores the panel to its previous position.

 You may also drag and drop the panels by right-clicking on the title bar.